Afghan spinner Rashid Khan gets unwanted century vs England

 He’ll have to get his confidence back soon, with Afghanistan next playing an India lineup that is widely renowned for playing against spin.

 Rashid made his ODI debut at 17, and has taken 128 wickets in 64 ODIs with best figures of 7-18 at an average of 16.72 and an economy rate of just over 4 runs per over.
-So he is a quality bowler in ODIs, and a star in the Twenty20 format.
+He is a quality bowler in ODIs, and a star in the Twenty20 format, but hasn’t taken a wicket in the last two games.

 Afghanistan captain Gulbadin Naib said he had no problem with Rashid, and was more concerned about the catch that went down off the young wrist-spinner’s bowling.
 Morgan was on 28 when he pulled a Rashid delivery to deep mid-wicket and Dawlat Zadran put down a chance.